 You may not always be able to contact the doctor of your choice immediately, but you will always be able to consult with another doctor or nurse within the practice when you need to.

-Please complete a new patient registration form and send it via email to the practice at firstname.lastname@example.org Patients will be asked to confirm proof of identity and date of birth and we will contact you by phone to verify this.
-This is used to check your details match with the information held on the NHS central patient registry and that your previous medical notes are passed on to the practice.
+Complete a new patient registration form via the link below.
+Patients will be asked to confirm proof of identity and date of birth and we may contact you by phone to verify this.
+Please ensure that you send in your ID documents with your registration form .
+We will use the details to check these match with the information held on the NHS central patient registry and that your previous medical notes are passed on to the practice.

 You will not be refused registration or appointments because you don’t have a proof of address or personal identification at hand.
 This also applies if you are an asylum seeker, refugee, a homeless patient or an overseas visitor, whether lawfully in the UK or not.